goodguyartem/VIBoard/README.md

 ```

 ### Other Operating Systems
 Currently, the project is only available for Windows, but adding support for other operating systems is trivial as all Windows-specific code is abstracted away in `src/platform/`.
-Namely, you'll need to implement system-wide hotkey support by defining the functions:
-* `HotkeyId registerHotkey(const Hotkey& hotkey)`, `void unregisterHotkey(HotkeyId id)`, and
-* `void processHotkeyPresses(const Application& app) noexcept`

-the ability to launch the program on system startup via the function:
-* `bool setLaunchOnStartup(bool launch, SDL_Window* window)`, and if needed
-* `void initPlatform()` and `void quitPlatform() noexcept`

-and a function for sending keyboard input to the OS:
+Namely, you'll need to implement system-wide hotkey support, the ability to launch the program on system startup, and a function for sending keyboard input to the OS.
-* `void sendKeyPress(uint16_t scancode, bool pressed) noexcept`

 See the current Windows implementations for reference.